 Long Island occupies a special place in American history as the home of Jupiter Hammon, on our country’s first published African American writers.
 Long Island has also seen many other remarkable Black authors, leaders, and more, including Sag Harbor’s pioneering real estate developers, Maude Terry and Amaza Lee Meredith, and Dix Hill’s legendary Jazz couple, John and Alice Coltrane.

-Thanks to research by curator Jonathan Olly for the Long Island Museum‘s recent exhibition, “Long Road to Freedom: Surviving Slavery on Long Island,” we’ve rediscovered a forgotten story from 1843.
+Thanks to research performed by the Long Island Museum for their 2019 exhibition, “Long Road to Freedom: Surviving Slavery on Long Island,” we’ve rediscovered a forgotten story from 1843.
 The story involves a charismatic itinerant preacher who celebrated the 4th of July at Cold Spring Harbor’s Old Methodist Church (built 1842), now the location of Preservation Long Island’s headquarters and gallery.

 On Pentecost Sunday in June 1843, Isabella “Belle” Baumfree (ca. 1797–November 26, 1883) embraced a spiritual calling to become one the most famous 19th-century American preachers, Sojourner Truth.
 Departing New York City on foot, her path led east towards Long Island, and into history as one of America’s most influential abolitionists and advocates for women’s rights.